Quiet Company

 Quiet Company is an American rock band from Austin, Texas, fronted by Taylor Muse.
-They have released five full-length albums, which includes a re-release of their debut album Shine Honesty, multiple EPs, a live DVD, and Christmas-themed offerings.
+They have released five albums, which includes a re-release of their debut album Shine Honesty, multiple EPs, a live DVD, and Christmas-themed offerings.
 They were the first band signed by Grooveshark, which folded in 2015, as part of their Artist Development Program.
-Their latest full-length album Transgressor was released February 24, 2015.
+Their latest album, Transgressor, was released February 24, 2015.

 History

 2000 - 2008: Formation and early success

 Muse started his musical aspirations as part of the East Texas indie music boom with his participation in several projects at the time, which included Uncle Andrew, Neckpunch, The Lonely Hearts and a short stint as bass fill-in for Eisley.
 A key contributor in the songwriting process for Eisley's debut album for Warner Bros.
 Records, Muse also gave the band a new name that, if only in part, would stick, MossEisley.

-After an unsuccessful year with the Connotations in Nashville, Muse returned to Austin to begin writing and recording what would become the band's first full-length release Shine Honesty under the name Quiet Company.
+After an unsuccessful year with the Connotations in Nashville, Muse returned to Austin to begin writing and recording what would become the band's first album Shine Honesty under the name Quiet Company.
 The record was quickly picked up for online distribution by the boutique Christian label Northern Records.
 Recording Shine Honesty mostly by himself, Muse was in need of band mates to play live shows, providing the pretext for Quiet Company's first permanent addition, Tommy Blank, via a Craigslist ad, in 2005.
 The band embarked on a number of small national tours in the subsequent the years.
 Shortly after, the band left their label in order to exert more self control over their content.

 The band's next offerings were decidedly more festive, with 2007 bringing a recording of "Have Yourself a Merry Little Christmas" as part of Peace on Earth: A Holiday Album, in which proceeds from sales went to the Toys for Tots charity, as well as their own release A Merry Little Christmas EP.